kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item63_nyce_curtain_motion_sensor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Monitor your NYCE Curtain Motion Sensor and other connected devices with the Zinno app available on iOS&Android
 	#.
 Receive alerts from PhD if the NYCE Curtain Motion Sensor detects movement
 	#.
-Associate NYCE Curtain Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement, or a change in temperature
+Associate NYCE Curtain Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement

 Add NYCE Curtain Motion Sensor to PhD's network